TwoFeetUp/clickup-mcp/README.md

 A Model Context Protocol (MCP) server for integrating ClickUp tasks with AI applications.
 This server allows AI agents to interact with ClickUp tasks, spaces, lists, and folders through a standardized protocol.

-> 🚧 **Status Update:** I will be maintaining this repo again.
-I am also abailable for hire or freelance work.
-Contact me!
+> 🚧 **Status Update:** The Official ClickUp MCP Server, forked from this repo is released.  https://help.clickup.com/hc/en-us/articles/33335772678423-What-is-ClickUp-MCP

 ## Requirements